 “Things I’m Not Eating Anymore” is a photography project I hope will also serve as motivation to continue improving my overall health and eating habits.
 You can read the first post in this series that does a much better job of explaining all that, here.

-For a brief period during elementary school, I attended after-school care at Mrs. Murray’s house on Main Street.
-She watched a gaggle of us schoolkids during the gap between when school let out till one of our parents could pick us up.
-I don’t remember much about my time there other than every day we were given the same choice for our afternoon snack: a freshly baked grilled cheese or a peanut butter and jelly sandwich.
-I have a strong core memory of those crispy yet gooey grilled cheese sandwiches coming out of the oven en masse on a baking tray.
-Back then, like now, I was a “savory guy” and always picked the grilled cheese.
-This is clear evidence that I wasn’t always a “peanut butter guy.”
-Somewhere along the line, things changed.
+For a brief period during elementary school, I attended after-school care at Mrs. Murray’s house on the Main Street of my hometown.
+She watched a gaggle of schoolkids during the gap between when school let out until their parents were able to pick them up.
+I don’t remember much about my time at Mrs. Murray’s other than our after-school snacks.
+Every day, we were given the choice between one half of a freshly baked grilled cheese or one half of a peanut butter and jelly sandwich.
+I have a strong core memory of those crispy yet gooey grilled cheese sandwiches coming out of the oven and filling the house with the smell of warm butter and toasted white bread.
+Back then, like now, I was a “savory guy” and always selected the grilled cheese, providing clear evidence I wasn’t always in the bag for big peanut butter.

 PEANUT BUTTER

-So, I can’t exactly pinpoint the origins of my transition to full-on peanut butter obsession.
-I did have a fondness for the peanut butter ripple ice cream at Stewart’s Drive-In, and at some point I started receiving a sizeable number of Reese’s Peanut Butter Cup related gifts at the major candy-centric holidays, which I suppose is all of them.
-But these were minor blips on the food preference radar, and certainly nothing that would red flag a future issue.
-However, I can tell you the exact point in time when peanut butter and jelly sandwiches became not just an occasional treat, but a full-on problem.
+Despite the amount of PB&J’s I consumed in Sugarloaf Elementary’s All-Purpose-Room (it was a combination cafeteria/gymnasium/library), I didn’t really seek out peanut butter much outside the confines of academia.
+I did occasionally have a peanut butter ripple ice cream at Stewart’s Drive-In, and at some point I started receiving a sizeable number of Reese’s Peanut Butter Cup related gifts at the major candy-centric holidays (which I suppose is all of them,) but those seemed like minor blips on the food preference radar.
+Certainly nothing that would send up red flags.
+However, there was turning point where peanut butter and jelly sandwiches transitioned from being an occasional treat to a full-on problem.

 My last two years of college I lived in an on-campus apartment without a university meal plan.
-Because of my restaurant experience growing up, I was more adept than most of my peers at meal planning.
-Even with that advantage, I was still first and foremost a cash-strapped academic trying to overcome real financial hurdles in an effort to feed myself.
+Because of my restaurant experience growing up, I was more adept than most of my peers at meal planning, but even with that advantage, I was still first and foremost a cash-strapped student trying to overcome real financial hurdles in an effort to feed myself.

 Enter the peanut butter and jelly sandwich.

-Cheap, calorie dense, easy to prepare, and damn tasty.
-It filled just about every square on the “meals for poor college students” bingo card.
+Cheap, calorie dense, easy to prepare, and damn tasty, the PB&J filled just about every square on the “meals for poor college students” bingo card.
 And boy did I eat a lot of them.
-And unlike ramen noodles, the frequency at which I consumed PB&Js never soured me on them in the long term.
-The sandwiches I ate earlier this year tasted just as good as the ones I woofed down listening to the new Pearl Jam album on my ratty third-hand couch in Montgomery apartments.
+Unlike ramen noodles, I never grew to despise the taste and smell of them over time.
+In fact, the sandwiches I ate earlier this year tasted just as good as the ones I woofed down listening to the new Pearl Jam album on my ratty third-hand couch in Montgomery apartments.
 That’s a lie.
 I never listened to Pearl Jam.
 I just had to pick a common cultural touchstone.
 Honestly, it was probably the Indigo Girls, but I digress.

 Unfortunately, it wasn’t all good news on the PB&J front.
-Going into adulthood, those fond memories of feeding myself during college morphed into a variety of false psychological comforts associated with sandwich consumption.
+Going into adulthood, those fond memories of feeding myself during college morphed into a hot mess of false psychological comforts associated with sweet and savory sandwich consumption.
 Had a rough day?
 A late night PB&J will smooth out that rough spot on your brain.
 Can’t sleep?
 A filling peanut butter sandwich with a glass of milk might help.
+Feeling empty?
+I know just the thing to fill that bottomless hole.
 As Chicago once wisely imparted, peanut butter, You’re a Hard Habit to Break.

 I’m working on it.